Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Taxonomy

 \subsubsection{Fee}

-shows whether participants of the consensus (writers and validators) are paid a fee for writing new entries to the distributed ledger.
-The characteristics are \textit{yes} and \textit{no}.
+denotes whether participants in the consensus (writers and validators) are paid a fee for validating new entries and writing them to the distributed ledger.
+The value can either be \textit{yes} or \textit{no}.

-In contrast to Bitcoin, where writers/ validators are rewarded with fees \cite{sankar2017survey}, in IOTA the writers and validators receive no fees \cite{yeow2018decentralized}.
-In Ripple no fees are rewarded to the consensus participants, although the actors have to pay a fee \cite{ripple_transaction}.
+In contrast to Bitcoin, where writers/validators are rewarded with fees \cite{sankar2017survey}, IOTA writers and validators receive no fees \cite{yeow2018decentralized}.
+In the case of Ripple, consensus participants are not rewarded with fees, although actors need to pay a fee \cite{ripple_transaction}.
+This system layout is captured by the fee attribute in the Action component (Section \ref{sec:action}).